Norman Gardens

 Norman Gardens faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but slightly higher among older cohorts.
-Approximately 54% (~6,008 people) of the total population has private health cover.
-The most common medical conditions in the area are mental health issues affecting 9.0% of residents and arthritis impacting 7.6%.
-However, 67.8% of residents declare themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with a slightly higher degree among older age cohorts.
+Approximately 54% of the total population (~6,019 people) has private health cover.
+The most common medical conditions in the area are mental health issues (9.0%) and arthritis (7.6%).
+About 67.8% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
 Health outcomes among the working-age population are broadly typical.
-The area has 17.6% (1,953 people) of residents aged 65 and over, which is lower than the 20.4% in Rest of Qld.
+The area has 18.1% of residents aged 65 and over (2,012 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health